 - In the Metrics panel, click Add.

-- From the list of metrics, expand Calculated metrics, click the custom metric you created, Ticket assigns from Support to Sales, then click Apply.
+- From the list of metrics, choose Calculated metrics > Ticket assigns from Support to Sales (the calculated metric you just created), then click Apply.

 - Ensure the metric aggregator for Ticket assigns from Support to Sales is set to COUNT.
 For more information, see Choosing metric aggregators.

 Next stepsIf you want to see the agents who are making the group update, you can add an attribute to show the agent's name.

 - From the list of attributes, choose Updater > Updater name, then click Apply.

 - From the Result manipulation () page, click Metric filter.